-We determine that revenue recognition is one of the key audit matters.
-The Company's revenue amounting to NT\$656,496 thousand for the year ended December 31, 2022 is a significant account to the Company's financial statements.
-The Company has conducted these sale activities in multi-marketplace, including Taiwan, China, Europe, etc. Among these locations, the Company has established hub-warehouse for certain foreign customers' convenience.
+The Company recognized NT\$451,552 thousand as revenue for the year ended December 31, 2023.
+The Company has conducted these sale activities in multi-marketplace, including Taiwan, China, Europe, etc. Among these locations, the Company has established foreign hub-warehouse for certain foreign customers' convenience.
 Furthermore, the timing of fulfilling performance obligation needs to be determined based on varieties of sale terms and conditions enacted in the main sale contracts or sale orders.
 We therefore conclude that there are significant risks with respect to the topic of revenue recognition.

-Our audit procedures therefore include, but not limit to, evaluating the properness of accounting policy for revenue recognition, assessing and testing the effectiveness of relevant internal controls related to revenue recognition, sampling-test of details, including checking the revenue recognition from foreign warehouses, obtaining major sale orders or agreements to inspect the terms and conditions, checking the consistency of the fulfillment timing, performing analytical review procedures on monthly sale revenues, and executing sale cut-off tests, etc. We have also evaluated the appropriateness of the related disclosure in Note 4 and 6 to the financial statements.
+Our audit procedures therefore include, but not limit to, evaluating the properness of accounting policy for revenue recognition, assessing and testing the effectiveness of relevant internal controls related to revenue recognition, sampling-test of details, including checking the revenue recognition from foreign hub-warehouses, obtaining major sale orders or agreements to inspect the terms and conditions, checking the consistency of the fulfillment timing, performing analytical review procedures on monthly sale revenues, and executing sale cut-off tests, etc. We have also evaluated the appropriateness of the related disclosure in Note 4 and 6 to the financial statements.

-Other Matter - Making Reference to the Audit of a Component Auditor
+Other Matter - Making Reference to the Audit of Other Auditor

-We did not audit the financial statements of Allied Biolotech Corp., an invested associate accounted for under the equity method by the Company.
-The financial statements of Allied Biolotech Corp. as at December 31, 2022 and 2021, and for the years then ended were audited by other auditors, whose reports thereon have been furnished to us.
-Our audit, insofar as it related to the investment in the associate accounted for under the equity method amounting to NT\$258,283 thousand and NT\$239,112 thousand as of December 31, 2022 and 2021 representing 11.13% and 8.18% of the Company's total assets, the related shares of income before tax from the associate under the equity method for the years then ended amounting to NT\$27,660 thousand and NT\$2,468 thousand representing 11.88% and 2.45% of the Company's income before tax, and the related shares of other comprehensive income from the associate under the equity method for the years then ended amounting to NT\$417 thousand and NT\$(753) thousand, representing (5.74)% and 6.76% of the other comprehensive income, respectively.
+We did not audit the financial statements of Allied Biotech Corp., an invested associate accounted for using the equity method by the Company.
+The financial statements of Allied Biotech Corp. as of December 31, 2023 and 2022, and for the years then ended were audited by other auditors, whose reports thereon have been furnished to us.
+Our audit, insofar as it related to the investment in the associate accounted for using the equity method amounting to NT\$254,569 thousand and NT\$258,283 thousand as of December 31, 2023 and 2022 representing 12.02% and 11.13% of the Company's total assets, the related shares of income before tax from the associate under the equity method for the years then ended amounting to NT\$18,352 thousand and NT\$27,660 thousand representing 20.94% and 11.88% of the Company's income before tax, and the related shares of other comprehensive income from the associate under the equity method for the years then ended amounting to NT\$(720) thousand and NT\$417 thousand, representing (4.30)% and (5.74)% of the other comprehensive income, respectively.